I

 The traditional model is imperative: open a console, click “create user,” select permissions from a dropdown, click save.
 This works for one user in one system.
 It fails beyond that.
 The admin interprets a ticket differently each time.
 Two admins produce different results from the same request.
 The action is ephemeral: once the clicks are done, the only record is a log entry buried in an admin console that few people read.

-Declarative definitions address this class of problems.
+Declarative definitions address this remaining class of problems.
 The configuration is precise, reviewable, and produces the same result regardless of who applies it or when.
-There is no room for interpretation, no variation between executions, no gap between what was intended and what was done.
+Interpretation still exists: it lives in the mapping between abstract declarations and concrete system permissions.
+But it happens once, in a reviewed and versioned configuration, rather than every time an admin reads a ticket.

 Beyond Individual Systems